 MacIlwraith is an ancient Dalriadan-Scottish nickname for a young man with tanned skin or with tawny hair with darker streaks.
 The Gaelic form of the name is Mac 'Ille riabhaich, which means son of the brindled lad.

 The surname MacIlwraith was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from very early times.

 Early History of the MacIlwraith family

-Another 431 words (31 lines of text) covering the years 1300, 1376, 1476, 1508 and 1526 are included under the topic Early MacIlwraith History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacIlwraith research.
+Another 216 words (15 lines of text) covering the years 1300, 1376, 1476, 1508 and 1526 are included under the topic Early MacIlwraith History in all our PDF Extended History products and printed products wherever possible.

 MacIlwraith Spelling Variations